Dark Sky Trails for Stargazing and Night Hiking

 NamibRand Nature Reserve, Namibia

 The NamibRand Nature Reserve is one of the few remaining areas with minimal light pollution.
-The Tok Tokkie Trails provide multi-day hiking experiences where you sleep outside under the stars.
+The Tok Tokkie Trails provide multi-day hiking experiences where you sleep outside under the stars—no tent, just a bedroll in the desert.
 This reserve is part of the International Dark Sky Community, ensuring the best stargazing conditions.
+Probably should have led with this: sleeping under these skies fundamentally changed how I think about night hiking.

 La Palma, Canary Islands, Spain